corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Second, we can provide a `--rootPath` to locate the schema in the document for which we are going to generate code.

-This is in the [JSON Pointer format](https://www.rfc-editor.org/rfc/rfc6901) that you are familiar with for specifying a `$ref` in the JSON schema document.
-It is in the *URI Fragment Identifier Representation*.
+This is in the [JSON Pointer format](https://www.rfc-editor.org/rfc/rfc6901).

-> Note also that in most terminals, you will have to wrap it in single quotes to ensure that the command line is parsed correctly.

 We want to generate the code for the schema at `'#/$defs/Person'`.

+ You'll recognize this as the syntax you use for specifying a `$ref` in the JSON schema document.
+Technically, it is in the *URI Fragment Identifier Representation* of that format.

+> Note also that in most terminals, you will have to wrap it in single quotes to ensure that the command line is parsed correctly, as above.

 There's one more *slightly annoying* thing to do.
 In this preview version, we don't support inferring the json schema version from the document itself, so we also need to provide that explicity.
 For us that will be `--useSchema Draft202012`.